Classes

 If you’ve ever wondered whether a proposal is your best route—or felt overwhelmed by the mystery of crafting one—this session will give you a grounded, realistic, and empowering path forward.

-• Time at the Speed of Epiphany with Sue William Silverman - March 16 @ 4pm PT/7pm ET
+• Time at the Speed of Epiphany with Sue William Silverman - March 16 @ 3pm PT/6pm ET

 We write creative nonfiction, in large part, to find the deeper meaning of our narratives.
-This class will explore three techniques—scene, summary, and reflection—to show how these literary elements structure time and help turn raw experience into successful essays and memoirs.
+In this class, you’ll be treated to the brilliant teaching of Sue William Silverman, who will walk you through three techniques—scene, summary, and reflection—to show how these literary elements structure time and help turn raw experience into successful essays and memoirs.

 As a celebrated memoirist (author of Love Sick, Because I Remember Terror, Father, I Remember You, and How to Survive Death and Other Inconveniences) and award-winning teacher of creative nonfiction, Sue brings decades of insight into how stories reveal themselves over time.
 In this class, students will get explicit craft lessons on how to take the epiphanies that comprise our stories and make them resonate with readers.